 Ms. Rampersaud has a master’s degree in nutrition and dietetics from the University of Florida.
-She is a registered dietitian and member of the American Dietetic Association and Florida Dietetic Association.
+She is a registered dietitian nutritionist and member of the Academy of Nutrition and Dietetics.

-She has served as the lead or co-author on peer-reviewed articles relating to the benefits of the vitamin folate, beverage consumption in children and adolescents, nutrient density of fruit juices, and two comprehensive review articles concerning the health benefits of breakfast for children and adolescents.
-She has made numerous presentations to consumer and health professional groups, including the National PTA, American Dietetic Association and Florida Dietetic Association.
+Over her almost 2 decades of work in this field, she has served as the lead or co-author on a number of peer-reviewed articles relating to the benefits of the vitamin folate, beverage consumption in children and adolescents, nutrient density of fruit and fruit juices, comprehensive narrative review articles concerning the health benefits of breakfast for children and adolescents, and the nutrition and health benefits of citrus juices.
+She has made numerous presentations to consumer and health professional groups, including the American Society for Nutrition, National Parent Teacher Association, Academy of Nutrition and Dietetics (formerly the American Dietetic Association) and Florida Dietetic Association.

 Rampersaud GC.
 The benefits of breakfast for children and adolescents: Update and recommendations for practitioners.
 American Journal of Lifestyle Medicine (2009).Rampersaud, GC.
 Childhood Obesity: Can Breakfast Make a Difference ? – 2010 Family and Consumer Sciences Summit, Cooperative Extension, IFAS, Ocala, FL.
 February (2010).Rampersaud, GC.
 Vitamin C: Science Update and Keeping the ‘C’ in Your Recipes. – Webinar sponsored by the Food and Culinary Professionals practice group of the American Dietetic Association, January (2010).Rampersaud, G., From the FDA to the Dietary Guidelines: Update on Current Issues Related to Health And Nutrition, – 61st Annual Citrus Processors’ and Subtropical Technology Conference, Lake Alfred, FL, October, (2010).Rampersaud GC.
 Smart Start!
 The Health Benefits of Breakfast for Children and Adolescents. – Pre-conference workshop, Emerging Directions for Dietitians Feeding Florida’s Children.
 Florida Dietetic Association’s 74th Annual Symposium, Naples, FL, July (2009).Rampersaud, GC.
 Green Eggs and Ham?
 Exploring and Promoting the Health Benefits of Breakfast for Children and Adolescents. – Nutrition: Color Your World Green continuing education conference sponsored by the University of Florida Combined Master of Science-Dietetic Internship Program.
 Gainesville, FL (2009).Rampersaud GC.
 Start Smart!
 The Health Benefits of Breakfast for Children and Adolescents. – Webinar sponsored by the Breakfast Research Institute, April (2009).Rampersaud GC.
 The Science of Breakfast: Health Benefits of Breakfast for Children and Adolescents (invited presentation). – Tallahassee Dietetic Association meeting, Tallahassee, FL September (2008)Rampersaud GC.
 A comparison of nutrient density scores for 100% fruit juices.
 Journal of Food Science (2007).Rampersaud GC.
 A comparison of nutrient density scores for select 100 percent fruit juices – Institute of Food Technologists 2006 Annual Meeting + Food Expo.
 Orlando, FL July (2006).Rampersaud GC.
 Orange Juice: Best In Glass.
 School Nutrition Association Child Nutrition Conference, What’s New for You session. – Orlando, FL , January (2006).